d-qoi/csse232cpu/Assembler/README.md

 	* will test jal and ra
 	* was mostly a test for the assembler, but it will force the CPU to make a lot of jumps.
 	* no branching
+5. everything
+	* tests some of everything,
+	* if a comparison fails or jump fails, it will halt the program in the middle.
+6. JumpWat
+	* tests jumping
+	* weird pattern for error finding
+7. sillyMemoryTest
+	* Tests Memory read and write
+8. SimpleBranchTest
+	* Test branching
+	* loops if failure state
+9. Tests
+	* testing the assembler, don't actually recommend running.

 ### Notes